Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Experiments

 \subsection{Single-Compartment Hodgkin--Huxley}

 We evaluate our method on a challenging scientific simulator, the single-compartment Hodgkin--Huxley (HH) model of neuronal voltage dynamics \citep{teeter2018generalized,pospischil2008minimal}.
+This example is not a ground-truth recovery benchmark but a first step toward a more realistic, computationally expensive, misspecified scientific-simulator setting, where amortization is practically useful.
 Following prior work \citep{gonccalves2020training}, the simulator has eight parameters and we use seven summary statistics computed from the voltage trace as observations.
 Full HH model details (parameter definitions, priors, and summary statistics) are provided in Appendix~\ref{app:hh_model}.
 We perform inference for real electrophysiological recordings from the Allen Cell Types Database \citep{allen_ctdb_2016}, a setting known to be difficult due to model mismatch and experimental variability\citep{gao2023generalized,tolley2024methods}.

-We train our $\beta$-conditional posterior estimator using RouteB-NLE with $10{,}000$ prior-sampled simulations.
+We train our $\beta$-conditional posterior estimator using \texttt{RouteB\_NLE} with $10{,}000$ prior-sampled simulations.
 Figure~\ref{fig:hh_marginals} shows the one-dimensional marginal posteriors for the eight HH parameters under $\beta\in\{0.1,1.0,2.0\}$.
-The marginals are broadly consistent across $\beta$, with only modest shifts in a subset of parameters (visible changes in the tails/peaks for $g_{\mathrm{Na}}$ and and $g_{\mathrm{K}}$) while others remain nearly unchanged ($E_{\mathrm{leak}}$).
+The marginals are broadly consistent across $\beta$, with only modest shifts in a subset of parameters (visible changes in the tails/peaks for $g_{\mathrm{Na}}$ and $g_{\mathrm{K}}$) while others remain nearly unchanged ($E_{\mathrm{leak}}$).
 Figure~\ref{fig:hh_ppc} provides a posterior predictive check on three selected experimental sweeps: simulations generated from samples of $q_\phi(\theta \mid x_{\mathrm{obs}},\beta)$ at $\beta=0.1$ qualitatively reproduce the observed spiking patterns, with predicted traces capturing the main spike timing structure across the three observations.
-Overall, these results indicate that RouteB\_NLE trained with $10$K simulations yields stable posterior marginals across $\beta$ and produces posterior predictive simulations that match key qualitative features of the experimental voltage traces.
+Overall, these results indicate that \texttt{RouteB\_NLE} trained with $10$K simulations yields stable posterior marginals across $\beta$ and produces posterior predictive simulations that match key qualitative features of the experimental voltage traces.